imarkwick/bookmark_manager/README.md

-#Bookmark Manager
+# Bookmark Manager

-This week's challenge at Makers Academy was to build a bookmark manager, similar to pineapple.io or delicious.com.
+This week's challenge at Makers Academy was to build a bookmark manager.

-The aim of the project was to learn about database web apps in Ruby using Sinatra.
-Also to provide an example of how relational databases work as well as get an introduction to css and front end design.

 A bookmark manager is a website to maintain a collection of links, organised by tags.
-You can use it to save a webpage you found useful.
-You can add tags to the webpages you saved to find them later.
-You can browse links other users have added.
+You can use it to save webpages you find useful and browse links other users have added.

+## Objectives:

+Learn about database web apps in Ruby using Sinatra and an introduction to front end design using CSS.

 The website will have the following options: